 The Game of Thrones put Dubrovnik on the tourist radar.
 However, even without the HBO series, the city is too beautiful to have stayed a secret for long.
 Enjoying an ideal position along the southern coast of Croatia, this post will cover the best things to do in Dubrovnik.

-Note: Some of the links in this post are affiliate links.
-If you make a purchase through them, we may make a small commission at no cost to you.
-This is how we continue to expand the content on A Piece of Travel.
+Note: This post contains affiliate links.
+If you make a purchase I may earn a small commission at no cost to you.
 Thank you for your support!

 Things to do in Dubrovnik, Croatia

 I’ve put together a list of ten things to do in Dubrovnik to kick-start your Croatia plans.
 When planning how much time to allow for Dubrovnik, as a bare minimum, make sure to give yourself time for at least the first five items on this list.

 You could do the first five items with two full days in Dubrovnik.
 However, since there’s so much to see in and around the city, I recommend aiming for closer to four full days.
 I spent nearly two weeks in Dubrovnik and wish I could have stayed longer!